 An unpleasant reaction

 Almost all of us are affected by food allergies or food intolerance at some stage of our lives.
 We’ve all had an unpleasant reaction to something we ate and wondered if we have an allergy.
-Fortunately true allergies are relatively rare, and only around four percent of the total population have a true allergic reaction to one or more foods.
+Fortunately true allergies are relatively rare, and less than four percent of the total adult American population have a true allergic reaction to one or more foods.

 Read: Allergic to food additives?